Singularity-Coder/Android-Best-Practices/README.md

 ```
 * When we refactor the code, it is often good to take suggestions from Android Studio and linting tools like sonarlint plugin for Android Studio.
 And that should be it.
 They are suggestions and not necessarily hard and fast rules.
 They are sometimes very subjective so blindly following them will not always lead to human readable code.
 The optimisations somtimes lose context and feels like the code is meant to be read by robots and not humans.
 So again use good sense here as well.
 * When you  are not dealing with primitives in Java or default parameter values in Kotlin, for booleans we should use `x != true` rather than `x == false`.
 That way the condition never fails even if `x` is `null`.
 * A faster way to build a feature is by preparing static dummy data.
 This is so obvious but sometimes when you are dealing with APIs and external data sources, you get caught up in that and develop a sense of dependency on the need for an external data source to build the feature and delay the process.
-So approxmate prepare dummy data and create the views and finish the feature first.
+So approximately prepare dummy data, create the views and finish the feature first.
 Then operate on real data.
-* Android Studio seems to break a long line of code into sensible mult-line code blocks.
+* Android Studio seems to break a long line of code into sensible multi-line code blocks.
 This is great but it is not always good.
 Sure it makes the code readable and even reduces mistakes in some cases but not all code blocks need that much attention all the time.
 It is good to get a sense of what a method does in a single glance.
 That is only possible if the method is short and fits the standard laptop screen size.
 Small methods is something even Robert C Martin emphasizes however he also says that making the reader scroll horizontally to read the code is rude to the reader.
 So it is a bit contradictory.
 But think of Toast messages.
 We don't need to know every parameter in the Toast message all the time.
 We know the only important thing in a Toast is the message text.
 One line is more than enough for that even if it "crosses the max code length per line" in Android Studio.
 To change that, go to **Settings -> Editor -> Code Style -> Hard wrap at -> xxx columns**.
 * Prefer `lateinit` variables over `nullable` variables in Kotlin.
 * Try to avoid creating too many variables as they allocate memory and can be a potential memory waste.
 Consequently, try using `lazy initialisation` to only allocate memory on first use.
 * Always set explicit types for every field.
 It is good for Java interoperability.
-* To compare something in another class or maybe even from outside the project, copy the text from the other source and select the code in your project you want to compare with. **Right click -> Compare with Clipboard**

 ## Prefer Functional Programming Paradigm
 Functional Programming in Java by Venkat Subbramaniam